ironcore-dev/cloud-provider-ironcore/README.md

 The `cloud-provider-onmetal` is the [Kubernetes cloud provider](https://github.com/kubernetes/cloud-provider) implementation for Gardener on Metal.

+## Installation, Usage, and Development

+For more details please refer to documentation folder  [/docs](https://github.com/onmetal/cloud-provider-onmetal/tree/main/docs)

-## Contributing
+## Feedback and Support

+Feedback and contributions are always welcome!

-We'd love to get feedback from you.
-Please report bugs, suggestions or post questions by opening a GitHub issue.
+Please report bugs, suggestions or post questions by opening a [Github issue](https://github.com/onmetal/cloud-provider-onmetal/issues).

 ## License